avergnaud/CEH-notes/README.md

 ![layer 3 example](./doc/Layer_3_network_example.drawio.png)

 [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) is not IP.
 ARP is layer 2.

-"
-* Computer 1 uses a cached ARP table to look up 192.168.0.55 for any existing records of Computer 2's MAC address
+* "Computer 1 uses a cached ARP table to look up 192.168.0.55 for any existing records of Computer 2's MAC address
 * If the cache did not produce a result, computer 1 has to send a broadcast ARP request message (destination FF:FF:FF:FF:FF:FF MAC address), which is accepted by all computers on the local network, requesting an answer for 192.168.0.55.
 * Computer 2 responds with an ARP response message containing its MAC and IP addresses.
 As part of fielding the request, Computer 2 may insert an entry for Computer 1 into its ARP table for future use.
-* Computer 1 receives and caches the response information in its ARP table and can now send the packe" "
+* Computer 1 receives and caches the response information in its ARP table and can now send the packet"

 "ARP packets are not routable nor do they have IP headers.
 ARP is a broadcast frame that is sent on a layer 2 segment.
 ARP has no protocol number and has type `0x806`, which all lends itself to L2.
 Ultimately ARP operates only at L2 but provides services to L3." [src](https://gregsowell.com/?p=2987)